denoland/manual/vscode_deno.md

 and the _Deno: Enable_/`deno.enable` is true.

-You can also check what the Deno language server thinks is your current active configuration by using _Deno: Language Server Status_ from the command pallette.
+You can also check what the Deno language server thinks is your current active configuration by using _Deno: Language Server Status_ from the command palette.
 This will display a document from the language server with a section named _Workspace Configuration_.
 This will provide you with what vscode is reporting the configuration is to the language server.